rhinoman/go-commonmark/README.md

 go get github.com/rhinoman/go-commonmark
 ```

 **Note:**  The C library is still considered 'pre-release' and is under fairly heavy development.
 Thus, changes that break this wrapper can happen from time to time, and I'll be playing catch-up when that occurs.
-Once a release of the CommonMark C library is made, this wrapper should be pegged to a specific release/tag.

-For now, this wrapper does indeed work with CommonMark master/4a7d305d22 :)
+It's probably best to use of one of the tags with it's corresponding version branch/tag of CommonMark (0.16 is the most recent as of this writing).

 Documentation
 -------------